 - Lead generation agents or companies.

-Any individual or company that manages business information on Google My Business for a business that they don’t own is considered an authorised representative.
+Any individual or company that manages business information for a Business Profile that they don’t own is considered an authorised representative.
 For example: a third-party SEO/SEM company; a friend of the business owner; an online ordering, scheduling or booking provider and an affiliate network provider.

 Authorised representatives must: